 Scholarly Commons Citation

 Barnett, Randy E., "Welcome to the New Originalism: A Comment on Jack Balkin’s Living Originalism" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1194.
+1194.